W E L C O M E !

 -

-2022.09 | Eojin continues his undergraduate works as a PhD student.
+2022.09 | Eojin continues his undergraduate research in our group as a PhD student.

 -

-2022.02 | Welcome Poornima, our new addition to the group as a PhD student.
+2022.02 | Welcome Poornima, our newest addition to the group as a PhD student!

 -

 2021.04 | Welcome, Bhashini!
-We are excited to have you as a PhD student.
+We are excited to have you join us as a PhD student.

 -

-2021.03 | Daehyo has just started a PhD program to further advance his undergraduate research.
+2021.03 | Daehyo has begun his PhD program to further pursue his undergraduate research.

 -

 2021.02 | Victor has joined our group as a PhD student.
-Welcome!
+Welcome aboard!

 -